wolfgangasdf/iqp-book/3d-angular-momentum.md

 \left[L^2, L_x\right]=0, \quad\left[L^2, L_y\right]=0, \quad\left[L^2, L_z\right]=0
 $$(3d-am-4)

-This means we can measure those quantities with arbitrary precision at the same time!
+This means that $L^2$ and any of the cartesian components are simultaneoualy well defined or can be measured precisely.

 % changed 20230924
 Therefore, let us find now the eingenvalues of $L^2$ and one component, where traditionally, $L_z$ is chosen.
 We assume that $f$ is an eigenfunction with eigenvalue $m$: $L_z f=\hbar m f$.